fjp/fjp.github.io/collections/_2wd-robot/2020-02-15-ros-integration.md

 ### xacro

-The [`xacro`]() package helps to reduce the overall size of a URDF file which makes it easier to read and maintain the robot description.
-For this, it provides the following:
+The [`xacro`](http://wiki.ros.org/xacro) package helps to reduce the overall size of a URDF file which makes it easier to read and maintain the robot description.
+For this, `xacro` provides the following:

-- Define and use constants
-- Allows simple mathematical operations
-- Define and use macros
+- **Simplify URDF:** xacro is the cleaned-up version of URDF.
+It creates macros inside the robot description and reuses the macros which can reduce the description length.
+Also, it can include macros from other files and make the code simpler, more readable, and more modular.
+- **Programmability:** The xacro language supports simple programming statements in its description.
+There are variables, constants, mathematical expressions, conditional statements, which make the description more intelligent and efficient.

 ### Tools for Verification and Visualization